e-sites/Zepto-Builder/README.md

 The service itself is located @ http://github.e-sites.nl/zeptobuilder/

-##Why this tool
+##Why this tool?
 By default, Zepto provides a build tool, based on Node.js and Coffeescript.
 So, why this tool?
 Well, for starters because there are some folk that are simply not comfortable with a CLI :).

 ##Getting started
 After cloning (or downloading) the repo you must run <code>npm install</code> to fetch all dependencies, when this is done all Bower packages will automatically be downloaded and a browser build of Uglify will be created.
 Needless to say, for this to work you will need to have Node.js and Bower installed on your machine.

 ##Grunt task
 Grunt is used to create a distribution build.
-By running the default Grunt task it will optimize all resources and store them in the dist folder.
+By running the default Grunt task it will optimize all resources and store them in the <code>dist</code> folder.
 The files located in this folder are prepared to be uploaded / deployed as is.

 ##Under the hood